minnojs/minno-quest/src/0.0/basics/create.md

 ]);
 ```

-The first argument for the function is the name of the set to register, in this case `'likert'`.
-The second argument is an array of elements to register into the set.
+The first argument for the function is the name of the set we define, in this case `'likert'`.
+The second argument is an object with all the elements (properties) we want to define for this set.

-Next, lets see how we can use the registered objects from within the sequence.
-Each objects has a special property `inherit` that activates the inheritance system.
-In our case setting `inherit` to 'likert' will tell the object to inherit from the likert set.
+Next, let's see how we can use the pre-defined set from within the sequence.
+Each object has a special property `inherit` that indicates that the object inherits properties from a set.
+In our case setting `inherit` to `'likert'` indicate that the object inherits from the likert set, defined above.
 Inheritance means that that the child object inherits all the properties of the parent object.

 ```js
 API.addSequence([